 When you have all of these essentials in your study room, you are ready to get started!

-(In this article I am not talking about the room you study, whether you have a good chair, or about the height of your desk.
+(In this article I am not talking about the room you study, whether you have a good chair or the height of your desk.
 That is something for a different article)

 A Clean Desk (kind of…)